1. What are the major deadlines I need to be aware of?

 - The latest survey cycle is March/ April/May, which should reflect the three consecutive months of your highest monthly visitation.

 A commercial source for volume printing of comment cards is no longer offered.
 Instead project offices should print a supply of comment cards from an office computer that has access to a LaserJet printer.
-Instructions are provided in the survey documentation section on Printing Instructions.
+The revised cards have areas for pre-printing customization.
+Please review and follow the printing instructions provided with the cards.

 3. Can I use my leftover supply of comment cards for this year’s survey?